What is Medigap Insurance?

 The purpose of a Medigap Insurance Policy is to provide financial protection against the cost of healthcare services not covered by Original Medicare Parts A & B. These policies are offered through private insurers who must follow specific guidelines set forth by the Centers for Medicare & Medicaid Services (CMS).
 The plans vary in terms of what they cover and how much they cost; however, all plans have standardized benefits so consumers can easily compare them side-by-side.

-When considering whether or not a Medigap plan would be beneficial, it’s important to understand one’s individual needs and budget constraints.
+When considering the question “do I need Medigap insurance“, it’s important to understand one’s individual needs and budget constraints.
 Depending on these factors, individuals may find that enrolling in a Medigap policy could provide valuable peace of mind knowing their future healthcare costs will be taken care of regardless of changes made to the Original Medicare program.

 How Original Medicare and Medigap Work Together